MrinmoyJoy/Paint-It-Java-Drawing-App/README.md

 # Paint-It-Java-Drawing-App
-A Drawing App developed by Java Swing
+An Academic project:  Drawing App developed by JavaFx